uTorrent vs BitTorrent: Which Is Faster for Mobile/Desktop?

 While uTorrent and BitTorrent are in fact very much alike, there are some key distinctions between the two.
-This article will help you understand the similarities and differences, and teach you how to get fastest speeds using a VPN.
+This article will help you understand the similarities and differences, so you can make an educated choice.

 If you’ve used both uTorrent and BitTorrent, you’ve probably wondered why their interfaces are almost identical.
 Indeed, if it wasn’t for the name and colors, you could easily mistake one for the other.